Our team

 Dr. Amanda Bolderston (she/her) – Co-founder

-Amanda works at the University of Alberta in the Radiation Therapy Program.
+Amanda’s professional background is in the field of radiation therapy.
 Her doctoral research investigated the experiences of lesbian and gay healthcare professionals in practice.
 She is an educator who has developed organizational guidelines, policies and education in sexual and gender diverse (SGD) affirming care.
-She lives in Edmonton with her wife Kim and occasionally her teenage son Sam.
+She lives in Nova Scotia with her wife Kim.

-Meghan is a PhD Candidate in the Clinical Psychology program at Queen’s University (Kingston, Ontario), and she is completing her graduate research in the Sexual Health Research Laboratory.
+Meghan recently completed her PhD in the Clinical Psychology program at Queen’s University (Kingston, Ontario).
 Her Master’s research examined prostate cancer survivorship.
 Meghan lives in Kingston.
 In her spare time, she enjoys seeing musicals, playing video games, and curling up with a good book.

 Kim Meeking (she/her/they/them) – Content and creativity

-Kim is an oncology clinical trial specialist with a background in radiation therapy.
+Kim is an equity specialist in in oncology clinical trials with a background in radiation therapy.
 Kim’s Masters research explored the role of social media for people with cancer.
 Kim is a creative introvert, a keen cook and appreciates a good notebook.
-She lives in Edmonton with her wife Amanda and occasionally her teenage stepson Sam.
+She lives in Nova Scotia with her wife Amanda.

 Laura Imayoshi (she/her/they/them) – Community partner